brunohermes/AnatoLab/README.md

 Steps to implement this open-source solution:

 Step 1: Downloading and installing [Unity Engine](https://unity.com/). </br>
-Step 2: Importing the project by cloning the repository into Unity Projects folder, or simply downloading the UnityPackage.</br>
+Step 2: Importing the project by cloning the repository into Unity Projects folder, or simply downloading the [UnityPackage](https://github.com/brunohermes/AnatoLab/blob/main/LATEST-BACKUP-25-08.unitypackage).</br>
-Step 3: Modifying the contents of this package. </br>
+Step 3: You can now start modifying the contents of this package! :smile_cat: </br>

-##
+## Usage

+The main platform is Android, but this application can also be deployed on WebGL.

+Ready to use proof of concept applications:

+[Android APK file](https://github.com/brunohermes/AnatoLab/blob/main/AnatoLab_ANDROID.apk) To install the APK Android Package.
+[WebGL](https://github.com/brunohermes/AnatoLab/tree/main/WebGL) Folder of contents that you need to clone to your webserver in order to run the application on a Web Browser such as Chrome or Firefox.